Prayer of Saint Francis: By others

 The prayer is referenced in the Alcoholics Anonymous book Twelve Steps and Twelve Traditions (1953), and is often known to AA members as the "Step Eleven Prayer".
 An abbreviated version of the prayer was sung in Franco Zeffirelli's 1972 film about St. Francis, Brother Sun, Sister Moon.
 In Band of Brothers (2001), episode six "Bastogne", Eugene 'Doc' Roe recites "Lord, grant that I shall never seek so much to be consoled as to console, to be understood as to understand, or to be loved as to love with all my heart.
-With all my heart." while praying in a foxhole in the Bois Jacques.
-A modified segment of the prayer is recited in one of the early trailers for the Sylvester Stallone 2008 film Rambo.
+With all my heart." while praying in a foxhole in the Bois Jacques..
+In the Buffy the Vampire Slayer season 6 finale, "Grave," the musical version recorded by Canadian singer-songwriter Sarah McLachlan is featured toward the end, as the soundtrack to the episode's emotional climax.

 A modified version of the prayer appears in the song "Prayer" in the musical Come From Away.
-Beanie Feldstein sings the prayer in the 2017 movie Lady Bird, set at a Catholic girls' school.
+Beanie Feldstein sings the prayer in the 2017 film Lady Bird, set at a Catholic girls' school.
 A shortened version appears in the HBO show Deadwood, episode 11, season one, and in the Showtime series The Affair, episode 8, season one.
-And also appears in the CBC TV series Anne with an E, episode 3, season three.
+It also appears in the CBC TV series Anne with an E, episode 3, season three.

 Sinéad O'Connor recorded a version for the 1997 Diana, Princess of Wales: Tribute album.

 According to singer and guitarist Trey Anastasio from the American rock band Phish, recital of the Saint Francis prayer is an integral part of his pre-concert ritual.